 Images are traditionally half of all page weight – code and other assets make up the rest.
 Optimizing images can make a big difference in load time.
 But it’s just the first thing to try.

 WP Smush plugin has a fault or myth.
 Their advertising encourages the false sense you’re automating everything possible to optimize images.
 In reality, WP Smush does very little to help.
 Their goal is to influence you to upgrade to the Pro (paid) version.
-The free version perhaps produces a best-case 10% improvement for jpeg images.
+The free version perhaps produces a best-case 10 percent improvement for jpeg images.
 This is not enough to make a significant difference in page load time.
 It’s one of the least beneficial of image optimization plugins we’ve benchmark tested.
 Yet the most popular.
 Go figure.
 Over a half million active installs!

 The best-case scenario is always optimizing your images by-hand – meaning using an image-processing program or application.
 But for those with hundreds or thousands of images to optimize, we can understand why you would want to automate image optimization.
 But it will always be second best.